About the MSW program

 Do you offer an advanced standing program?

-Our advanced standing program is offered only through our Virtual Academic Center.
+Our advanced standing program is offered on USC's campus in Los Angeles and our Virtual Academic Center.
 USC Suzanne Dworak-Peck School of Social Work offers a 37-unit advanced standing MSW program with both three-semester or five-semester options for students, for those who earned a BSW from an accredited school of social work within the past five years.
 Admission to the advanced standing program allows students to complete their MSW in less time than the traditional MSW program by waiving the first-semester foundation course requirements.
 Students applying for this option must demonstrate their readiness to perform at the level of a second-year MSW student.